Javinator9889/Termius-PPA/README.md

 minutes), and the end-user can have the stable installation of Termius (or beta one) in their computers.

-## Installation

-Please, refer to https://blog.javinator9889.com/termius-ppa for up-to-date instructions: some things changes and the blog is constantly being updated.

 You can browse the repository at the following URL: https://ppa.javinator9889.com